Rivers State: Legislature

 The legislative authority in Rivers State is held by the state House of Assembly, which is made up of elected representatives from all constituencies of the state.
 Its functions at the state level are relative to those of the National Assembly at the federal level, creating laws for the good governance of the state, as well as acting as a check and balance on the powers and actions of the state's Chief Executive.
-The House of Assembly consists three times the total number of seats which the state has in the House of Representatives.
+The House of Assembly consists of three times the total number of seats which the state has in the House of Representatives.